borkshop/kni/MANUAL.md

 and pose a choice for the interlocutor.
 The `-` bullet is useful for separating a thread of narrative without presenting an option.
-These threads of the narrative can include conditional jumps that skip to the end of the thread, or isolate procedures that implicitly exit when the thread ends.
+Any thread can begin with a conditional expression.
+Failing the condition, the narrative will skip the entire thread.

 ## Options